RasmussenBen/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a stateful and a functional component?

+Stateful components can hold state whereas functional components cannot.
+This distinction makes stateful (class) components far more flexible/scalable as your application grows.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+componentWillMount - at the start of the React lifecycle "Birth/Mounting" componentWillUpdate - during the middle section of the React lifecycle "Growth/Updating"

 3. Define stateful logic.

+Application logic that responds to the state of the application.
+Examples could be the user clicking a button.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+Arrange - utilize the render method to begin working in a virtual DOM Act - the query that looks for a particular part of the page Assert - defines the expected state of the searched for part of the page